McDonald's hit with $355,000 in civil penalties in discrimination case

 This is not required by law, the statement said, and the investigation found McDonald‘s, the world’s biggest restaurant chain, did not have a similar policy of asking its U.S. citizen employees to show new documents.

-Some of the permanent residents who were unable to provide a new card when asked by McDonald’s were not allowed to work or lost their jobs, the Justice Department said.
+Some of the permanent residents who were unable to provide a new card when asked by McDonald’s were not allowed to work or lost their jobs, it said.

 Lawful permanent residents who worked for a corporate-owned McDonald’s between Sept.
 23, 2012, and March 1, 2015, may be eligible for compensation, the statement said.